-In the mid-to-late 20-teens, my father was diagnosed with Alzheimer’s Disease.
+In the mid 20-teens, my father was diagnosed with Alzheimer’s Disease.
 By that time he was already starting to have mental slip-ups, enough that when he received the diagnosis, he seemed to promptly forget it.
 After twice having to tell him that he had the disease, my stepmom decided that maybe he didn’t need the reminders and just let it go.

 About that time, I came for a visit.
 We’d always been very close, but now I felt like the clock was ticking on what I could learn from my Dad about his life.
 Wanting to get as much quality time with him as I could while he was still himself, I took him out to dinner.